 Please note: Medical Amnesty will not be granted to students who do not seek medical assistance.
 Students who are confronted by university staff (RA, UDPD, as an example) will be referred to the Office of Student Conduct for disciplinary action.

 In circumstances where an organization is found to be hosting an event where medical assistance is sought for an intoxicated guest, the organization will be eligible to apply for Amnesty.
 If Amnesty is granted, no student conduct record of an alcohol violation will be created but educational interventions will be expected.
 Fees will also be waived.

 If the group is held responsible for alcohol violations, the organization's willingness to seek medical assistance for a member or guest will be viewed as a mitigating factor in determining a sanction for any violations of the Alcohol Policy.
 No fees will be applied and educational outcomes will take priority over disciplinary sanctions.

-A printable brochure, with information about the Medical Amnesty Protocol and signs of alcohol poisoning, may be downloaded by clicking here.
+A printable brochure, with information about the Medical Amnesty Protocol and signs of alcohol poisoning, may be downloaded here.